 The people passing in and out, like the groaning around him, never stopped.
 He wished he was dead.
 He wished god had taken him with his family.
 He was still breathing, but he wasn’t alive.

-Samir silently cried himself to sleep again, amidst the sounds and chaos in the half light of the corridor crammed full of the injured and dying.
+Samir silently cried himself to sleep again, amidst the sounds and chaos in the half-light of the corridor crammed full of the injured and dying.

 It was okay in the daytime, warm in the sunshine, but at night it got cold.
-Samir found new jeans to wear, they were too long, so he rolled them up.
-He also had a rough woollen jumper and sneakers, they were also a bit big, but better than nothing.
+Samir found new jeans to wear, they were too long so he rolled them up.
+He also had a rough woollen jumper and sneakers; they were also a bit big, but better than nothing.

 He was living in a factory, or what remained of it.
 A large ruined open space with no windows or doors.
 Sheets and other bric-a-brac were used to make walls for family groups, a sort of indoor city.
 It was at least covered, offered some protection against the cold nights, and would keep him dry.

 Samir was on his own now, food was not available every day, and he was constantly hungry, but that was something he got used to.
 He didn’t even think about it anymore, at least he tried not to.
 That was difficult when his stomach rumbled, and worse when he smelled hot food being cooked inside one of the makeshift family homes.
-He hadn’t eaten any hot food in over four weeks, not since his family were killed and his home destroyed.
+He hadn’t eaten any hot food in over four weeks, not since his family was killed and his home destroyed.

 They had fixed him up, repaired his broken finger, the splint was off now, it seemed to work just like before.
 It ached sometimes, but mostly it was okay.
 The cut along the back of his leg was healed.
 If there was a scar, he couldn’t see it.
 There were no mirrors here.
 He never took his clothes off, and water was not for washing.
 He must be pretty dirty, and smelly, but he was used to that.

-With nothing to do the days were spent wandering around the ruined streets.
+With nothing to do, the days were spent wandering around the ruined streets.
 Life here was dangerous, but he never thought about it, he was used to that too.

-During the last two days he had watched as small convoys of two or three vehicles packed full of families left the city.
+During the last two days he watched as small convoys of two or three vehicles packed full of families left the city.
 He wondered where they were going.
 He thought about sneaking onboard.
 Why not?
 There was nothing here except dirt, hunger, explosions, and chaos.

 He thought about killing himself.
 He tried it once.
-Stood outside in the middle of a large open square that was surrounded on every side by destroyed or half standing buildings.
+Stood outside in the middle of a large open square that was surrounded on every side by destroyed or half-standing buildings.
 Willing the planes to drop a bomb there.
 Right in the middle of that square.
 He wasn’t afraid to die.
 It was more scary to carry on living.

 But he was still here, still hungry.
 Watching people scramble into the back of a truck.
 The men with guns slung over their shoulders, helped push the women onboard, and lifted the young children.